Colonnade Acquisition (NYSE:CLA) Research Coverage Started at Craig Hallum

-Craig Hallum assumed coverage on shares of Colonnade Acquisition (NYSE:CLA) in a research report report published on Thursday morning, Price Targets.com reports.
-The brokerage issued a buy rating and a $25.00 target price on the stock.
+Craig Hallum began coverage on shares of Colonnade Acquisition (NYSE:CLA) in a research note issued to investors on Wednesday, Benzinga reports.
+The firm issued a buy rating and a $25.00 price target on the stock.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Sanders Morris Harris LLC acquired a new stake in shares of Colonnade Acquisition during the 4th quarter valued at $162,000.
-FNY Investment Advisers LLC acquired a new stake in shares of Colonnade Acquisition during the 4th quarter valued at $202,000.
-Creative Planning acquired a new stake in shares of Colonnade Acquisition during the 4th quarter valued at $532,000.
-Finally, Brookfield Asset Management Inc. acquired a new stake in shares of Colonnade Acquisition during the 4th quarter valued at $689,000.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Sanders Morris Harris LLC bought a new position in Colonnade Acquisition in the fourth quarter worth $162,000.
+FNY Investment Advisers LLC bought a new position in Colonnade Acquisition in the fourth quarter worth $202,000.
+Creative Planning bought a new position in Colonnade Acquisition in the fourth quarter worth $532,000.
+Finally, Brookfield Asset Management Inc. bought a new position in Colonnade Acquisition in the fourth quarter worth $689,000.

 Colonnade Acquisition Corp. is a blank check company that acquires assets and businesses through a merger, share exchange, share purchase, reorganization, and similar business combination.
 The company was founded in 2020 and is based in West Palm Beach, Florida